 Increase the application of science and collection of empirical evidence to understand and maximize the synergies between faiths and conservation

-Implementation: Best Practice Guidelines Committee
+Implementation: Best Practice Project Committee

 SCB holds that the application of science to management and policy is essential for successful conservation.
 Lack of clear evidence and inadequate science-faith interface are among the primary hindrances to recognition of faiths’ contribution to conservation.
 Promoting evidence-driven approaches and knowledge integration will advance the practice of faith-based conservation and increase collaboration with other activities of SCB.